gcc7002/flask-todolist/README.md

 A basic to-do list web app built with Flask and SQLite.
 You can add tasks with a title, optional description and tags.
 Tasks can also be marked as completed or deleted.

+### What i've learned
+-  The basics of flask framework like estructures | routes | Methods
+-  The basics of CRUD implementation (still learning)
+-  How to make full stack projects from scratch

 ---

 ## Features